EliyaRabia/FacebookWeb/README.md

 if the post is written by your user you will also see a Three-Dots icon that can let you delete the post from the server, edit the text of the post or delete/add pic:
 * If you choose to edit your post text, a text box that looks exactly like the add post section will open, you will se your old text is written and you can change it.
 By clicking the approve icon your text of the post will be edited and you will see your edited text in the post, if you changed your mind about editing click on the garbage icon and text will remain the same.
 * If you already had a picture in your post you will have the option of "delete picture" that will deletes your picture from your post.
 * If you don't have a picture in your post you will have the option of "add picture" where you can add a picture for your post from your computer files.
 After you chose your photo, the updated post will be shown with the new picture.

+*for part 4* - notice that if you want to edit a post and add some urls in your text the url must be valid, meaning that it must be inside the bloom filter. the valid links are in the env file of the node js server repo you can look there and see which url is valid. if you will try to edit a post and put in it invalid urls your post will not be edited!

 You can also notice that the post contains in the bottom of it a like counter that indicates how many likes the post have and a comments counter that indicates how many comments there are.
 You can also click on the like icon button to do/undo like for the post, you can see it will add/decrease from the counter.